BedrockStreaming/tech.bedrockstreaming.com/_posts/2022-04-09-how-we-simplify-our-lft-broadcast.md

 - Streams in 1080p
 - Personalization: manage banners, chat questions, music on hold,...
 - Handles multi-speakers management
-- Multi stream Youtube / Facebook / Twitter / Linkedin / Video recording
+- Re-stream to Youtube / Facebook / Twitter / Linkedin / Video recording
-- A free mode allows one to test it before taking out their credit card.
+- A free trial mode allows one to test it before taking out their credit card.

 ### New setup